Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • merchant: 88–97

-Historical note: Corvettes were fast warships used for reconnaissance, escort duty, and operations against merchant shipping.
-They occupied a middle position between smaller fighting ships and frigates.
+Historical note: Corvettes were fast warships used for reconnaissance, escort, and actions against merchant vessels.
+They occupied a middle ground between small combat ships and frigates.

-Frigate (not yet in the game, but already defined in the system)
+Frigate (not yet in game, but already integrated into the system)

 Hull: